mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

  - Aggregations using windowing
  - Joins

 We will treat joins in a dedicated section.
 However, we can make some examples of aggregations.
+Aggregations are key-based operations, which means that they always operate over records of the same key.

 As we saw, we previously obtained a `KGroupedStream` containing the products purchased by each user:

 ```scala
 val productsPurchasedByUsers: KGroupedStream[UserId, Product] = purchasedProductsStream.groupByKey